 Honor societies are really tied to your academic prowess.
 If you are in school and have a GPA over a 3.0 you have probably been asked to join one of these organizations.
 There is usually a price tag associated with joining an honor society and they offer some perks (which we will talk about later.)

-For Alpha Kappa Delta I had to be a sociology major (or show interest in sociology), I had to be to be at least a junior in college, I had to have a total GPA of at least a 3.3 and a sociology GPA of 3.0, and I had to have taken at least 4 sociology courses at the institution I was initiated at.
+For Alpha Kappa Delta I had to be a sociology major (or show interest in sociology), I had to be at least a junior in college, I had to have a total GPA of at least a 3.3 and a sociology GPA of 3.0, and I had to have taken at least 4 sociology courses at the institution I was initiated at.
 I joined Alpha Kappa Delta in the second semester of my junior year.
 The fee for Alpha Kappa Delta was $40 for a lifetime membership

 These are usually less to do with grades and more to do with just being a part of your academic world.
 They can offer a plethora of great resources to you though.
 I decided to join the American Sociological Association earlier this year.
 The American Sociological Association is a yearly membership and they have all sorts of tiers to the cost of membership.
 Since I was a student I got the membership for $50, but the most you have to pay per year is $360 (it's tiered based on income and those paying $360 make $150,000+ a year.)